High-level CLI for Git

 Git Town can interact with Gitea in your name, for example to update pull requests as branches get created, shipped, or deleted.
 To do so, Git Town needs a personal access token for Gitea.

-To create an API token, click on your profile image, choose Settings
+To create an API token, click on your profile image, choose Settings, and then in the menu on the left Applications.
+You need an API token with these permissions:

 The best way to enter your token is via the setup assistant.